Scan Science and Technology

 The Experts below are selected from a list of 294 Experts worldwide ranked by ideXlab platform

-Margo G Haygood – 1st expert on this subject based on the ideXlab platform
+Margo G Haygood – One of the best experts on this subject based on the ideXlab platform.

 Bryostatins biological context and biotechnological prospectsCurrent Opinion in Biotechnology, 2010Co-Authors: Amaro E Trindadesilva, Grace E Limfong, Koty H Sharp, Margo G HaygoodAbstract: